Range Rules and Safety Polices

 • Do NOT discard any ammo in the range trash receptacles.

-• Keep muzzles pointed downrange to insure All Rounds impact into the proper berms.
+• Keep muzzles pointed downrange to insure All Rounds impact into the safety berms.

 • All of the shooting disciplines are open to the public as well as Club members for an additional fee.
 NRAGC discounts apply for certain disciplines.

-• Target backer posts are for holding plywood backers.
-They are NOT for placing targets.
-Shooting the posts intentionally is prohibited.
+• Target backer posts are for holding backer boards.
+They are NOT Targets.

 Parking